 Why did you want to work with Songtrust?

 We are beyond thrilled to work with Songtrust because we share similar values and interests in helping creators capitalize on their craft.
-Plus, all of us at Eleven are musicians and some of us have direct experience using Songtrust’s admin publishing services to help register songs and aid our royalty collection efforts, so we can speak directly to the high caliber service and educational information that Songtrust provides its members.
+Plus, we at Eleven are musicians and some of us have direct experience using Songtrust’s admin publishing services to help register songs and aid our royalty collection efforts, so we can speak directly to the high caliber service and educational information that Songtrust provides its members.

 In short, Songtrust has proven to be trustworthy, and provides reliable, quality service, so we feel more than comfortable recommending Songtrust to other musicians.